Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 5. Configure the following settings:

-  + Select initial offer status in the *Status* drop-down list:
+  + Select the initial offer status in the *Status* drop-down list:
     + **Active**: The offer is active.
 It is displayed on the marketplace and can be sold there.
     + **Inactive**: The offer is inactive.
 It is not displayed on the marketplace and cannot be sold there.
-    + **Not available**: The offer is unknown to the marketplace and therefore cannot be sold there.
+    + **Offline**: The offer is unknown to the marketplace and therefore cannot be sold there.

   + Select one of the radio buttons for the ETL mode:
    ![Radionbutton](/Assets/Icons/Radiobutton.png "[Radiobutton]") *Manual*: Changes in a PIM product must be triggered manually to be applied to the offers.